 The Maine Community Foundation Adult Learner Scholarship is a powerhouse program that offers both short-term and long-term support for residents.
 Meanwhile, the Idaho Opportunity Scholarship for Adult Learners provides up to $3,500 per year for those returning after a 24-month break.

 Check your state’s Department of Higher Education website.
 Look for terms like "adult completion programs" or "residency-based grants."
-States like Ohio are currently desperate to help adults finish degrees in high-demand fields—they might literally pay you to come back.
+States like Ohio provide incentives for adults to finish degrees in high-demand fields.
+These programs often offer financial assistance for returning students.

 Finding Your Niche: Parents, Vets, and Career Changers